-On December 15, 2020, the Company acquired Affaba & Ferrari Srl ("Affaba & Ferrari"), which specializes in the design, development and manufacture of precision caps and closures for food & beverage and industrial product applications, for an aggregate amount of approximately \$98.4 million, net of cash acquired, subject to normal course adjustments, which are expected to be completed by mid-2021.
+On December 15, 2020, the Company acquired Affaba & Ferrari Srl ("Affaba & Ferrari"), which specializes in the design, development and manufacture of precision caps and closures for food & beverage and industrial product applications, for an aggregate amount of approximately \$98.4 million, net of cash acquired.
 The fair value of assets acquired and liabilities assumed included approximately \$49.1 million of goodwill, \$35.1 million of intangible assets, \$9.4 million of net working capital, \$17.4 million of property and equipment, and \$12.6 million of net deferred tax liabilities.
 Affaba & Ferrari, which is reported in the Company's Packaging segment, operates out of a highly automated manufacturing facility and support office located in Borgo San Giovanni, Italy and historically generated approximately \$34 million in annual revenue.